dutwrapper/dutwrapper-dotnet/README.md

-# DutWrapper
+# DutWrapper - dotNET

-An unofficial wrapper for easier to use at DUT Student page - Da Nang University of Technology.
+An unofficial wrapper for easier to use at [sv.dut.udn.vn - Da Nang University of Technology student page](http://sv.dut.udn.vn).

 ## Version